pratikunterwegs/patho-move-evol/README.md

 ---

-## Analysis Functions

-The simulation data are summarised using a series of R functions, and these functions can be accessed under the namespace `mspathomove` using the command `devtools::load_all()` (essentially, creating a temporary package).
-These functions are in the directory `R/`, and are documented in the directory `man/`.

-Simple explainers of the functions are given below.

-- `R/fun_get_move_types.R`

-    - `get_functional_variation`: A function to normalise the evolved cue preferences.

-    - `assign_movement_types`: A function to assign qualitative movement types.
-NB: No longer used, retained for future reference.

-- `R/fun_get_social_strat.R`

-    - `get_social_strategy`: A function to assign a social movement strategy to individuals based on the signs of the preferences for successful and unsuccessful foragers.

-    - `get_si_importance`: A function to calculate the importance of social information to individuals' movement strategies.
-Relies on the function `get_functional_variation`.

-    - `get_agent_avoidance`: A function to calculate the extent to which avoidance of other individuals contributes to the focal individual's movement strategy.
-Requires a data.frame with previously normalised individual preferences.

-- `R/fun_process_networks.R`

-    - `get_networks`: A function to handle pairwise individual association data returned from the _Pathomove_ simulation.
-These data, in the form of a `list` object of edge lists (i.e., id1, id2, id1-id2 associations), are converted into a `tidygraph` object, which is essentially a form of `igraph` object.
-The output is a list of graphs, or social networks, one per generation _G_, where _G_ is in increments of 10% of the total number of generations.
-E.g.: For 5,000 generations, there are 11 social networks, for _G_ = 0, 500, 1000 ...
-4500, 5000.

-    - `handle_sir_data`: A function to handle the output of SIR models run on any of the social networks accessed by `get_networks`.
-Returns a data.frame with SIR model replicate id, timesteps, and the number of individuals susceptible, infected, and recovered.

----

 ## Figure Source Code

 The source code for the figures in this manuscript is in the directory `figure_scripts/`.
 These scripts are well commented, and are not explained further.